binocarlos/arpanet2/designnotes.md

 For example - lets take 2 deployments `abc` and `xyz` - both with `pricing` services that both have 2 copies running.

-The full service name for deployment `abc` will be `abc.pricing` and for `xyz` it is `xyz.pricing` - these are the names we register with consul as the service names.
+The full service name for deployment `abc` will be `pricing.abc` and for `xyz` it is `pricing.xyz` - these are the names we register with consul as the service names.

 #### dns-search

-To allow a different service container to use the hostname `pricing` and for this to point to only pricing containers within the same deployment - we need to use a custom `dns-search` property for containers.
-This combines with custom consul service names to cleanly seperate one deployment from another.
+To allow a different service container to use the hostname `pricing` and for this to point to only containers within the same deployment - we need to use a custom `dns-search` property for containers.

 So - for ALL service containers in the `abc` deployment - we tell docker that the `--dns-search` value is `abc.service.consul`.